At the rate we’re using fuel, it’s no wonder that there is serious concern about current oil prices.

 It just makes more sense, at least in the monetary aspect, to park your car and walk into McDonald’s and get your hamburger, rather than using the drive-thru.

 6- Drive Less

 Whenever possible, drive less!

-You can achieve this by carpooling, combining multiple trips and simply taking the first available parking spot.
+You can achieve this by carpooling, combining multiple trips and simply taking the first available parking spot that you find.

 7- Use GPS